• Skip to primary navigation

 How to make Portobello Mushroom Parmesan

-Portobello mushroom cutlet on plate
+Portobello mushroom parmesan on a baking pan.

 Then tap into your willpower and try not to eat every single bite!
 So good!
 Perfect for a fun date night.